US and Russia now in unpredictable confrontation

 "These are nuclear disarmament, the fight against terrorism, the prevention of an environmental disaster," he listed.
 "Compared to these challenges, all the rest slips into the background."

 Yet change any time soon is unlikely.
-Russian President Vladimir Putin has consolidated his hold on parliament and looks set to be re-elected within the next 18 months.
+Putin has consolidated his hold on parliament and looks set to be re-elected within the next 18 months.

-He has a prickly track record with Democratic presidential nominee Hillary Clinton, who he accused of instigating December 2011 demonstrations against him while she was secretary of state.
+He has a prickly track record with Clinton, who he accused of instigating December 2011 demonstrations against him while she was secretary of state.
 For her part, Clinton joked in 2008 that then-President George W. Bush couldn't have gotten a sense of Putin's soul, as he had claimed, because the Russian president is a former KGB agent and that means "by definition he doesn't have a soul."

-The Republican presidential candidate, Donald Trump, has repeatedly praised Putin, downplaying Russian actions in Syria and on hacking, and at one point calling on Russia to help probe his rival's email accounts.
+Trump has repeatedly praised Putin, downplaying Russian actions in Syria and on hacking, and at one point calling on Russia to help probe his rival's email accounts.

 "I think it would be great if we got along with Russia," Trump said Sunday at the second presidential debate.